GAMS-dev/transfer-r/gamstransfer/README.md

 ## Dependencies

-gamstransfer depends on the following R packages: - R6 - collections -
+gamstransfer depends on the following R packages:

+  - R6
+  - collections
+  - Rcpp
-Rcpp - R.utils
+  - R.utils

 To build this package from source, the following libraries must be
+installed:

-installed: - zlib
+  - zlib

-## Installation of a particular release
+## Install a particular release

 It is recommended that the users install released versions of `gamstransfer` using